como-instalar-y-configurar-visual-studio-code-cpp

 Installing Visual Studio Code

-To get started, we need to have Visual Studio Code installed on the computer.
+To begin, we must have Visual Studio Code installed on the computer.
 If you don’t have it yet, it’s very simple:

-1. Download Visual Studio Code: Go to the official Visual Studio Code page at https://code.visualstudio.com/ and download the version corresponding to your operating system (Windows, macOS, or Linux).
+1. Download Visual Studio Code: Go to the official Visual Studio Code page at https://code.visualstudio.com/ and download the version for your operating system (Windows, macOS, or Linux).

 2. Install VS Code: Follow the installation instructions for your system.
 Once completed, open VS Code.